markcmurphy/devdocs-portal/Categories.md

 </div>
 <br>

-The Catalog API manages products, brnds, and categories for a store.
+The Catalog API manages products, brands, and categories for a store.
 This section focuses on categories.

 ## Categories